DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

     x = {a_j}{y^2} + {b_j}{y} + {c_j}

-where :math:`i`, :math:`j` are the index of the horizontal lines and vertical lines respectively.
+where :math:`i`, :math:`j` are the indices of the horizontal and vertical lines, respectively.
+Noting that the origin of :math:`x` and :math:`y` corresponds to image coordinate system, i.e. the top-left corner of the image.

+.. _calculate_distortion center:

 Calculating the optical center of radial distortion
 ---------------------------------------------------

-The coarse estimate of the center of distortion (COD) is explained in :numref:`fig_17` where (:math:`{x_0}`, :math:`{y_0}`) is the average of the axis intercepts :math:`c` of two parabolas between which the coefficient :math:`a` changes sign.
+If there is no perspective distortion, the center of distortion (COD) is determined as explained in :numref:`fig_17` where (:math:`{x_0}`, :math:`{y_0}`) is the average of the axis intercepts :math:`c` of two parabolas between which the coefficient :math:`a` changes sign.
 The slopes of the red and green line are the average of the :math:`b` coefficients of these parabolas.